artluai/spoolcast/REVIEW_BOARD_RULES.md

 ## Human Review Goal

 The review board should let a human answer:
-- what is this beat
+- what is this chunk
-- what does it say
+- what does it say across its beats
-- what visual does it use
+- what illustration does it use
-- is that visual actually there
+- is that illustration actually there
 - does the sequence make sense

 If the board cannot answer those questions quickly: